danwing/cidfi/draft-wing-cidfi.md

-After authorizing a subset of the CIDFI-aware network elements, the client makes a new connection (on a new 5-tuple) to those CIDFI-aware network elements and obtains their certificate fingerprints and capabilities (ability to report network constraints, ability to perform CID-to-DSCP mapping) for later use when communicating with a CIDFI-aware QUIC server.
+After authorizing a subset of the CIDFI-aware network elements, the client makes a new connection (on a new 5-tuple) to those CIDFI-aware network elements and obtains their certificate fingerprints and metadata that will be exchanged (see {{metadata-exchanged}}) for later use when communicating with a CIDFI-aware QUIC server.

 TODO: specify the encoding of the above information.